SlicerMorph/Tutorials/MALPACA/K-means_templates_selection.md

 <img src="./kmeans_MALPACA_images/MALPACA_018.png" width = 600>
 <p/>

-* The PC plot will also display specimens in each user-defined group in a unique color.
+* The PC plot will also display specimens selected as templates in each user-defined group in a unique color.
 <p align="center">
 <img src="./kmeans_MALPACA_images/MALPACA_015.png" width = 600>
 <p/>